ErikHgm/SportMemoryGame/README.md

     -   #### First Time Visitor Goals
         As a first time visitor I expect to find information about how the game is player.
-        As a first time visitor I expect to be able to easily understand how to navigate the game
+        As a first time visitor I expect to be able to easily understand how to navigate the game.
-        As a first time visitor I want to complete the game and finish it
+        As a first time visitor I want to complete the game and finish it.

     -   #### Returning Visitor Goals
-        As a returning user I want to beat my previous time
+        As a returning user I want to beat my previous time.
-        As a returning user I want to improve and find the game easier to play as you go along
+        As a returning user I want to improve and find the game easier to play as you go along.

     -   #### Frequent User Goals
-        As frequent user I expect to be able to complete the game at the best possible time
+        As frequent user I expect to be able to complete the game at the best possible time.
-        As frequent user I expect the game to run smoothly and funcion as intended.
+        As frequent user I expect the game to run smoothly and function as intended.